zschreib1/Xplayn-content-management-system/README.md

 **FUNCTIONALITIES & PAGE INTERACTIVITY:**
 - When pressed, the button triggers the appearance of an input form on the page.
 - The user can input information about the story, add or remove chapters.
-- Upon submition, the information inputed in the form is sent to the database via a custom JavaScript API route that I wrote to query the database from the client-side.
-First, the story (title, subtitle) is saved then, I loop over all the chapters and save them to the story in the database.
+- When the form is submitted, the information is sent to the database via a custom JavaScript API route that I wrote: the story (title, subtitle) is saved first, then the chapters.

 **FILES:**
 - *index.html*